The Warren Hills Regional High School Chapter

 - In the winter/spring of their Junior year, students will be notified of their ability to apply.

 - Seniors are able to apply for NHS in the Fall of their Senior year so long as they meet the GPA requirement, and will be notified as such.
-The Class of 2020's required weighted GPA is 3.5.

 - Applications assess students on the four pillars of NHS: Leadership, Scholarship, Service, and Character.